bayismet/MailExtractor/README.md

 It is a C# library.This library gives you a hand about finding and listing e-mails in a website.
 It just gives the addresses at a single webpage.
 However, you can modify it to get mail addresses from multi-links.

+Methods

+public string htmlCode(String site): Takes a website as a parameter, returns its html code.

+public MatchCollection mailExtractor1(String text): Takes a text(in this case a html source code), finds the mail addresses in it.

+public void mailSender(MailInfos m,MatchCollection matches): Takes a "MailInfos" object to initialize mail's properties.
+In this method, "matches" means the mail addresses in the websites source code.
+It adds that matches to our mail's body, then send it.

+public void execute(MailInfos m, string site): Executes all functions in correct order.

 How It Works

 It works very simply.
 It gets the source code of a website as html, find matches (e-mails) via RegEx, then put it in a "MatchCollection".
 Then, for every "Match" in "MatchCollection", it adds the "Match" to mail's body.
 Then send it to the address that you want.